Kyrremann/beers/README.md

 1. Fork this repo
 2. Change `e-mail` in `_config.yml`
    * The site will be aviable at `<username>.github.io/beers`
+3. Let Github Action push back to the repo by going to the repo `Settings` > `Actions` > `General`, scroll to the bottom.
+Under `Workflow permissions` make sure that `Read and write permissions` are enabled.
+4. Enable Github Pages by going to the repo `Settings` > `Pages`.
+Under `Source` click the button that says `None` and choose `Main` (or your custom branch`.
-3. Upload your own `untappd.json` data
+6. Upload your own `untappd.json` data
-4. Github Action will automatically build and upload your new data
+7. Github Action will automatically build and upload your new data

 ### Update your fork
 Check out [Github doc](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/merging-an-upstream-repository-into-your-fork) for an easy guide for how to update your fork.